xxx-cook-book/python-cook-book/String/plusvsjoin.md

 String join is significantly faster then concatenation.

 Why?
 Strings are immutable and can't be changed in place.
-To alter one, a new representation needs to be created (a concatenation of the two)
+To alter one, a new representation needs to be created (a concatenation of the two).

 ## References